The Crime and the Glory of Commander Suzdal: Reception

-Thomas Clareson has described "Commander Suzdal" as "more parable than story", while Eliot Borenstein considers it "an oblique cautionary tale about men's attempts to manage without women."
+Thomas Clareson has described "Commander Suzdal" as "more parable than story", while Eliot Borenstein considers it "an oblique cautionary tale about men's attempts to manage without women".

-Rich Horton, writing for Black Gate, calls the story "odd", "decidedly weird" and "disquieting", comparing the Arachosians disfavorably to the all-male society in Lois McMaster Bujold's Ethan of Athos, but conceding that it has "some of the incantatory power Smith always strove for".
-Paul Kincaid, at the SF Site, described it as a story about the human "capacity to become monsters when we follow someone who is 'brilliant, remorseless, implacable'," and compared the Arachosians' broadcast lure to Tokyo Rose.
+Rich Horton, writing for Black Gate magazine, calls the story "odd", "decidedly weird", and "disquieting", comparing the Arachosians disfavorably to the all-male society in Lois McMaster Bujold's novel Ethan of Athos; but he conceded that it has "some of the incantatory power Smith always strove for".
+Paul Kincaid, at the online SF Site magazine, described it as a story about the human "capacity to become monsters when we follow someone who is 'brilliant, remorseless, implacable'"; he compared the Arachosians' broadcast lure to Tokyo Rose.